Sjantos/Hatman-Unity-Game-/README.md

 - ~~Change camera to be third person~~
 - ~~Add stamina~~
-- Add pickups such as heal packs or gun upgrades
+- Add pickups such as heal packs or gun upgrades (interaction with house to open ypgrades maybe)
 - Gun upgrades
 - Different enemy types
 - Minimap
-- Start menu and game over screen
+- ~~Start menu and game over screen~~
+- Headshots
+- Adjust in skeleton attack trigger (now they can attack when player is behind them)
+- Adjust player and enemy speed, spawn rate
+- Implement some difficulty levels